 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

+Our practice tests aim to show what sort of questions were included in Ilford County High School 11+ past papers.
 The information provided about Ilford County High School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.